Live Insight

 11.3 Hours Per Week in Meetings

-The typical employee now gives up roughly 11.3 hours every week to meetings, which works out to about 28% of a standard work week.
-Over a quarter of your team's paid time goes to sitting in rooms (physical or virtual) talking.
-Atlassian's survey makes the frustration clear: 80% of workers say they would be more productive with fewer meetings, and 68% report they simply do not get enough uninterrupted time for focused work.
+The typical employee now gives up roughly 11.3 hours every week to meetings, about 28% of a standard work week.
+Over a quarter of your team's paid time goes to sitting in rooms, physical or virtual, talking.
+Atlassian's survey makes the frustration clear: 80% of workers say they'd be more productive with fewer meetings, and 68% report they don't get enough uninterrupted time for focused work.

 Fellow, 2024; Atlassian Work Efficiency Survey